fbpx

 Higher education is free for Portuguese and EU nationals; residents can enroll but will be charged fees.

-Public Portuguese universities are free to decide the amount that students have to pay.
+Public Portuguese universities are free to decide the amount that students will pay.
 Full-time students enrolled in bachelor’s and master’s programs are charged tuition fees of between €950 to €1,250 each year.

-Portuguese higher education is one of the most reasonably priced in the EU, with yearly tuition rates ranging from €3,000 to €12,500.
-In general, tuition fees and living costs are considered affordable, and students may save 30-45 percent on living expenses in Portugal compared France, Germany, and Switzerland.
+Portuguese university or tertiary education is one of the most reasonably priced in the EU, with yearly tuition rates ranging from €3,000 to €12,500.
+In general, tuition fees and living costs are considered affordable, and students may save 30-45 percent on living expenses in Portugal compared to France, Germany, and Switzerland.

 The entire basic and secondary education period, from age six to age 18, is a requirement for school enrollment in Portugal.
 Public schools are free and, even though quality varies widely, some are highly regarded and seen as being better than private schools.